codenvy/docs/src/main/_docs/integration-guide/integration-workspace-automation.md

 Codenvy maintains object compatibility with the workspace definition from Eclipse Che.
 You can export Eclipse Che workspaces and then reuse the workspace definition within a Factory.
 Codenvy workspaces are composed of 0..n projects, 0..n environments which contain machine stacks to run the code, 0..n commands to perform against the code, and a type.

 The `factory.policies`, `factory.ide`, `factory.creator`, and `factory.button` objects are unique to Factories.
 They provide meta information to the automation engine that alter the presentation of the Factory URL or the behavior of the provisioning.

+## Gotchas
+A few rules to remember when creating Factories:
+- The linux distro you use needs to support rsync's `--usermap` parameter, some older distros (like Debian Wheezy don't).
+- Any users created in your Dockerfile must have no password set for the SSH keys.

 ## Mixins
 A mixin adds additional behaviors to a project as a set of new project type attributes.
 Mixins are reusable across any project type.
 You define the mixins to add to a project by specifying an array of strings, with each string containing the identifier for the mixin.
 For example, `"mixins" : [ "tour", "pullrequest" ]`.